Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

 you and that everyone else in the class can clearly see your face.
 If you find that your connection drops regularly or the video becomes choppy or irregular then you can pick a lower level of video quality and see if that helps.
-You should only stop transmitting or receiving video when your laptop or Internet connection absolutely do not support any type of video streaming.
+You should only stop transmitting or receiving video when your laptop and Internet connection absolutely do not support any type of video streaming.

 After clicking this link, please make sure that you take the following steps: